Pastéis de Nata (Portuguese Custard Tarts)

 14. Step 14:

-Cut the roll into identical pieces according to the number of molds (10-12).
-I made 10, but, as it turned out, I had to make 12, since the amount of cream is calculated for exactly 12 cakes.
-As a result, I had excess cream, which I just poured into silicone molds and baked together with cakes.
+Cut the log into equal pieces, one per mold (10 to 12).
+I made 10, but it turned out I should have made 12, since the custard is enough for exactly 12 tarts.
+I had leftover custard, so I just poured it into silicone molds and baked it alongside the tarts.

 15. Step 15:

-Put each roll slice up in a greased mold.
+Set each slice cut side up in a greased mold.

 16. Step 16: